In 2015, we were talking about the REST API. In 2026, the conversation has shifted to Data Liberation and Real-Time Collaboration.

 Phase 4: Multilingual (core integration)

 For 20 years, we relied on plugins like WPML or Polylang.
-The roadmap indicates that Multilingual support is coming to Core.
+Native multilingual support is often discussed as a future direction, even if the exact implementation path remains uncertain.

 The Impact: